Rigidity of high dimensional graph manifolds: Lower algebraic K-theory

 \section{Lower algebraic K-theory}

 In the field of high-dimensional topology, some of the most important invariants of a manifold $M$ are the (lower) algebraic $K$-groups of the integral group ring of the fundamental group.
 Obstructions to various natural problems often reside in these groups, and in some cases, all elements in the group can be realized as such obstructions.
 As a result, it is of some interest to obtain vanishing results for the lower $K$-groups.
-We will focus on the following covariant functors: \begin{itemize} \item the {\it Whitehead group} of $M$, $Wh\big(\pi_1(M)\big)$, which is a quotient of the group $K_1\big(\mZ [\pi_1(M)]\big)$, \item the reduced $K_0$-group, $\tilde K_0\big(\mZ [\pi_1(M)]\big)$, and \item the lower $K$-groups, $K_i\big(\mZ [\pi_1(M)]\big)$ with $i\leq -1$. \end{itemize} To simplify notation, we define the functors $Wh_i$ (for $i\leq 1$) from the category of groups to the category of abelian groups as follows:

-When $M$ is a closed manifold of non-positive sectional curvature of dimension $n\geq 5$, it follows from work of Farrell and Jones \cite{FJ1} that $Wh_i\big(\pi_1(M)\big)=0$ for all $i\leq 1$.
-As a special case, $Wh_i(\mZ ^k)$ vanishes for $i\leq 1$, $k\geq 5$ (in fact, using work of Bass, Heller, and Swan \cite{BHS} one can establish this for all $k$).
-We now generalize this vanishing result to graph manifolds.

-\begin{proposition}[Lower $K$-groups vanish] Let $M$ be a graph manifold (possibly with boundary) of dimension $n\geq 6$ and $\G = \pi_1(M)$.
-Then we have that $Wh_i(\G)=0$ for all $i\leq 1$. \end{proposition}

-\begin{proof} We proceed by induction on the number $k$ of internal walls in the graph manifold $M$.
-If $k=0$, then $M$ is a manifold with boundary, whose interior is homeomorphic to the product of a finite volume hyperbolic manifold with a torus.
-For such a manifold, Farrell and Jones \cite{FJ2} have already established the vanishing of $Wh$, $\tilde K_0$, and $K_i$ ($i\leq -1$).

-So we may now assume that $k>0$, and that the functors vanish for all graph manifolds with $<k$ internal walls.
-Pick an arbitrary internal wall in $M$, and consider the induced splitting of the group $\G$.
-There are two cases to consider: \begin{enumerate} \item if the wall separates $M$ into two components, then $\G = G_1*_H G_2$ is an amalgamation of two groups $G_1$, $G_2$ over a subgroup $H$. \item if the wall does {\it not} separate, then $\G = G*_H$ is isomorphic to an HNN extension of $G$ over a subgroup $H$. \end{enumerate}
+We will focus on the following covariant functors: